cocotb/cocotb/docs/source/scheduler.rst

         ...  # This code will be skipped

 .. warning::
-    Just like with :class:`~cocotb.task.Task`, if a :class:`!TaskManager` context block is cancelled and squashes the resulting :exc:`asyncio.CancelledError`, the test will be forcibly failed immediately.
+    Just like with :class:`!Task`, if a :class:`!TaskManager` context block is cancelled and squashes the resulting :exc:`!CancelledError`, the test will be forcibly failed immediately.
-    Always remember to re-raise the :exc:`!asyncio.CancelledError` if you catch it.
+    Always remember to re-raise the :exc:`!CancelledError` if you catch it.

 A context block can also fail with an exception like a child :class:`!Task` could.
 In this case, if the *context_continue_on_error* parameter to the constructor is ``False``, all child :class:`!Task`\ s are cancelled;
 if it is set to ``True``, other child :class:`!Task`\ s are allowed to continue running.
-In either case, after all child :class:`!Task`\ s have finished, all exceptions, besides :exc:`~asyncio.CancelledError`, are gathered into an :exc:`ExceptionGroup`, or a :exc:`BaseExceptionGroup`, if at least one of the exceptions is a :exc:`BaseException`, and raised in the enclosing scope.
+In either case, after all child :class:`!Task`\ s have finished, all exceptions, besides :exc:`!CancelledError`, are gathered into an :exc:`!ExceptionGroup`, or a :exc:`!BaseExceptionGroup`, if at least one of the exceptions is a :exc:`!BaseException`, and raised in the enclosing scope.

 .. code-block:: python